 - Cilantro for garnish

 Serve One Pot Rasam Rice with a generous dollop of ghee on top.
-Serve a side of Spicy Potato Kari or Papad.
+Serve a side of Spicy Potato Fry or Papad.
 Makes a perfect South Indian meal.
 Enjoy your lunch or dinner!
-Instant Pot Rasam Rice tastes best when it is piping hot!
-It just doesn’t taste as good when it’s not hot!
+One-Pot Rasam Rice tastes best when it is piping hot!

 - Besides ghee, this dish is vegan.
 Use any oil of your choice in place of ghee to make it vegan.

-- Use rice, quinoa in place of millets.
+- Use rice or quinoa in place of millets.

 - You can use tamarind paste instead of tamarind soaked in water.